 - 4.2.8 An ELAS is defined with a set of characteristics, each of which will have options for an WSA to chose.
 The characteristics and associated values will represent the SLA for the particular ELAS. - 4.2.9 The relationship of the ELAS SLA is dependent on other necessary services a WSA must acquire, namely a POI connection and if chosen an ELBS.
 The ELBS and POI SLAs only represent aggregate values and selectable by the WSA.
 There is the possibility for a WSA to choose to contend ELAS SLAs in an ELBS and at the POI.
-These relationships are described further in §5. - 4.2.10 The definition of ELAS characteristics is based on MEF 10.1, and includes either a Bandwidth Profile per ELAS, or a Bandwidth Profile per Class Of Service (CoS) instance associated with an ELAS. - 4.2.11 The following ELAS characteristics apply to the bi-directional (upstream and down-stream) traffic flows of an ELAS. - 4.2.12 As noted by the MEF, for services to be adopted in the market, it is critical that they include strong service attributes that are based on meaningful and measurable parameters, which can be mapped into SLAs.
+These relationships are described further in Section 5. - 4.2.10 The definition of ELAS characteristics is based on MEF 10.1, and includes either a bandwidth profile per ELAS, or a bandwidth profile per Class Of Service (CoS) instance associated with an ELAS. - 4.2.11 The ELAS service attributes include admissible frame types (e.g. broadcast, multicast, flood) and L2 control protocol processing (e.g. block, tunnel). - 4.2.12 The following ELAS characteristics apply to the bi-directional (up-stream and down-stream) traffic flows of an ELAS. - 4.2.13 As noted by the MEF, for services to be adopted in the market, it is critical that they include strong service attributes that are based on meaningful and measurable parameters, which can be mapped into SLAs.
 The following sections discuss the relevant standards bodies and the ELAS service attributes in terms of MEF bandwidth profiles and service performance parameters.